-Give your child the gift of our Summer Day Camp for ages 7-13 running 9:00-3:00 with drop off between 8:30-9:00, pick-up between 3:00-3:30, and extended care available from 3:30-5:30 for extra fee.
-Campers are grouped with others closest to their age within our special 4-1 student-teacher ratio in 2020 (normally 6-1 average, 8-1 maximum) so critical for safe and profound outdoor experiences this year.
+Give your child the gift of our Summer Day Camp for ages 8-14 this year (ages 6-12 in normal years) and running 9:00-3:00 with drop off between 8:30-9:00, pick-up between 3:00-3:30.
+Campers are grouped with others closest to their age within our hallmark 6-1 student-teacher ratio that’s so critical for safe and profound outdoor experiences.
 You can also check out our other day camps at Lake Sammamish.

 Camp Dates & Themes:

-- Returning in 2021: Blue Skye Farm Camp – Campers enjoy neighborhood farms around Clark’s Creek Park where they will help bring product to market, care for farm animals, and literally follow the route of town founders through a preserved wilderness of old growth trees and artesian springs.
+- Returning in 2022: Blue Skye Farm Conservation – Campers enjoy neighborhood farms around Clark’s Creek Park where they will help bring product to market, care for farm animals, design a local conservation project, and follow the route of town founders through a preserved wilderness of old growth trees and artesian springs.

-Kim & Chris Chisholm guide professionally-trained staff instructors at a special 4-1 student-teacher ratio in 2020 (normally 6-1 average, 8-1 maximum) so critical for safe and profound outdoor experiences this year.
+Kim & Chris Chisholm guide professionally-trained staff instructors at our hallmark 6-1 student-teacher ratio that’s so critical for safe and profound outdoor experiences.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997!

 Pickup/Drop-off Times & Location